Qatar, Al Galail - 103m/338ft

 This area is a military zone which is used for training and it has a police presence by the main road prohibiting people from continuing when in use.
 The is also an outpost about 1km from the actual highest point so if this was manned it would also be problematic.
 Another one that could potentially out of my hands whether I reach the highest point.

-My thought was to have an early start so i could get to the high point before any police or military get there.
-It's a few hours drive and apart from one road that runs to the Saudi Arabia border there is only desert for miles around.
+My thought was to have an early start so I could get to the high point before any police or military get there.
+It’s a few hours drive and apart from one road that runs to the Saudi Arabia border, there is nothing but desert for miles around.

 I told him my plan and how much I was going to pay Uber..
 Well..
 Half lets say lol and he said that would be fine.
 I thought OK then and went with him to his new car which was surprisingly quite smart.
 He turned out to be an Indian who runs his own small taxi service.
 He didn’t know anything about where I wanted to go or why or what I was doing but of course he was happy with the money he would receive.

-It was before 6am and after driving for a short while he said "food" and we pulled into a small kind of road side service station and he topped up with petrol and ate while I brought a few drinks for the journey.
+It was before 06:00 and after driving for a short while he said “food” and we pulled into a small kind of roadside service station and he topped up with petrol and ate while I brought a few drinks for the journey.
 Perfect!

-After having his breakfast and we had been driving for 15 minutes to which we were totally going my my phones maps and he kept saying here? here? for the turnings.
+After having his breakfast and we had been driving for 15 minutes to which we were totally going my phone’s maps and he kept saying here? here? for the turnings.
 I noticed something strange.
 He was lurching towards the windscreen and shaking his head.
-Humm that's odd I though and I asked if he was ok?
-He seemed kind of startled said "Yes, good!"
-I wasn't convinced and after a few more times it was evident he was falling asleep while on this motorway with massive oncoming lorries a few feet on the other side of the road.
-This isn't a good sign I remember thinking as we had well over 3 hours driving ahead.
+Humm that’s odd I thought and I asked if he was OK?
+He seemed kind of startled said “Yes, good!”
+I wasn’t convinced and after a few more times it was evident he was falling asleep while on this motorway with massive oncoming lorries a few feet on the other side of the road.
+This isn’t a good sign I remember thinking as we had well over 3 hours driving ahead.